 A good substitute for chickpeas is Great Northern Beans.
 Just drain and rinse before adding to the soup.

-If you’re looking for Mexican Chorizo Recipes, I hope you give this ultra-delicious chorizo soup recipe a try.
-It’s truly a bowl of goodness to warm your soul.
+I hope you give this ultra-delicious chorizo soup recipe a try.
+Mexican cabbage soup Is truly a bowl of goodness to warm your soul.

 More Mexican Soup Recipes

 - 2 slices bacon thick cut, cut into 1/2-inch pieces

 - 1 cup onion chopped.
 Sweet or yellow onion preferred.

 - 8 cups green cabbage thin sliced, about 1 pound